ericaezhou/education_research/README.md

 ### influential_analysis:

 > [!NOTE]
-> Influential point analysis is used to ensure the reliability of statistical results.
-By identifying and removing observations that exert substantial influences on parameters of interest, this study strengthens the validity and generalizability of regression results.
-The DFBETAS are statistics that indicate the effect deleting each observation has on the estimates for the regression coefficients.
-A high DFBETAS value indicates high influence of an observation and should be considered to remove to ensure that the estimated coefficients are not skewed by certain high-influential observations and thus not representative of the total population.
+> Influential point analysis safeguards statistical reliability by identifying and removing influential observations, enhancing the validity and generalizability of regression results.
+DFBETAS, indicating the impact of deleting each observation on regression coefficients, are computed to guide this process.
+High DFBETAS values signify significant influence and suggest removal to maintain the representativeness of coefficient across the population.

 `before_removal_dfbetas`: DFBETAS values for each parameter of interest before influential entities removal